Hydroxy-OH/hawk/README.md

 -  **For your convenience, we now provide the video and annotations for the Hawk dataset.
 You can download them using the Hugglingface: [DOWNLOAD](https://huggingface.co/datasets/Jiaqi-hkust/hawk).**

-- Traditional Data Acquisition Method:
+- Traditional Data Acquisition Method (from their original sources).

-  - DOWNLOAD all video datasets for their original dources.
   1. [CUHK_Avenue](https://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html)
   2. [DoTA](https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly)
   3. [Ped1](http://www.svcl.ucsd.edu/projects/anomaly/dataset.htm)